ActionAtSea/action-at-sea/readme.txt

 TO DO LIST:
 =====================================================================================

-BUGS:
-- Sometimes players start on the same spawn
-- Timer not being reset when starting a new game

-FEATURES:
-- Game flow/win conditions
+- Networked timer account for latency
-- Convert cannons/dock to 3D
+- Convert dock to 3D
 - Add 3D water
 - Add player list/friend selection to lobby